google/json_serializable.dart/json_serializable/README.md

 Provides [source_gen] `Generator`s to create code for JSON serialization and deserialization.

-See the [example] package to understand how to configure your project.
+See the [example] to understand how to configure your project for the latest released version of `json_serializable`.

 ## User defined and generated code